4.5 out of 5

 Terra Memoria - Screenshot

-Crystals are like fossil fuels, used to operate trains, telephones, lighting and more.
-Mages are now becoming more dependent as they use magic to overcome the loss of crystals.
-However, things don’t seem to add up correctly on how catastrophic events occur one after another.
-Compared to other RPGs like Final Fantasy’s storylines, it’s not that deep nor that life threatening.
-It’s a little more laid back but still serious enough to watch the story unfold.
+Crystals are like fossil fuels, used to operate trains, telephones, lighting, and more.
+Mages are now becoming more depended upon as they use magic to overcome the loss of crystals.
+However, things don’t seem to add up correctly regarding these catastrophic events occurring one after another.
+Compared to the storylines of other RPGs like the later Final Fantasy games, it’s not that deep and the stakes aren’t as dire.
+Instead, it’s a little more laid back but still serious enough to care about what happens.

-You’ll start the game as a rhino mage named Moshang but shortly after you’ll join with a fox named Syl, who can summon beasts and Meta, an unknown creature with mysterious powers that can transform into various things or people.
+You’ll start the game as a rhino mage named Moshang, but shortly after, you’ll join with a fox named Syl, who can summon beasts, and Meta, an unknown creature with mysterious powers who can transform into various things and people.
 Each has their own personality that meshes well with each other.

-Additionally, you’ll come across three characters on your journey but as a supporting cast rather than battling.
-Alto, a sloth who’s a bard, Edeson, who has robotic limbs (also visually looks like a resemblance of Edward from the popular anime, Fullmetal Alchemist) and deeply into the secrets of the ancient robots.
-Finally there’s Opal, a strong female blacksmith who only makes pins with her talkative hammer (which can increase your statuses).
-It would have been more interesting to see these three supporting characters do battle, especially with Opal.
+Additionally, you’ll come across three characters on your journey but as a supporting cast rather than battle combatants.
+There’s Alto, a sloth who’s a bard, and Edeson, who has robotic limbs (and also visually looks like Edward from the popular anime, Fullmetal Alchemist) and is deeply into the secrets of the ancient robots.
+Finally, there’s Opal, a strong female blacksmith who only makes pins with her talkative hammer (which can increase your statuses).
+It would have been more interesting to see these three supporting characters do battle, especially Opal.

 A New Way to Take Turns